 The only other solution that seems to work is for us to avoid each other completely and literally not talk for days, so as not to risk a possibly hormone-base conflict.
 This is not ideal of either of us, as we do in fact enjoy each other’s company 🙂 So, this “warning plan” is what I have come up with so far, and it has definitely improved things substantially.

 It takes a bit of teamwork.
-It takes me being emotionally aware enough to realize I’m hormonal, and to gently and lovingly communicate this, even in my state of extreme non-gentle, anti-love-ness.
+It takes me being emotionally aware enough to realize I’m hormonal and PMS-ing, and to gently and lovingly communicate this, even in my state of extreme non-gentle, anti-love-ness.
 And it takes him to respect my wishes and adjust his behavior accordingly.

 It’s true that managing this hormonal roller coaster every month takes support from loved ones, as I mention in one of my seven points below.
 Speaking of which, let’s get started…